Pineapple on a bathroom countertop. White towel and bowl on counter.

 Preparing for an Enzyme Facial

-Step 1: Start with a Clean Base
+Step 1: Start With a Clean Base

 Step 2: Steam Your Face

-Step 3: Perform A Patch Test
+Step 3: Perform a Patch Test

 Step 4: Gather Your Ingredients